-- A. Provider agencies shall maintain on file copies of the current Person-Centered Support Plan for all Members they serve.
-Staff providing direct care to Members shall have access to or a copy of the Person-Centered Support Plan and shall render services as required in the Person-Centered Support Plan. - B. Provider agencies shall render services according to the agreed upon Person-Centered Support Plan and coordinate with other provider agencies, when applicable.
-Members receiving services shall be included in developing the Person-Centered Support Plan and have the freedom to choose a willing Provider Agency. - C. A Provider Agency shall not condition a Member's receipt of any service on the Member's agreement to receive other services from the provider. - D. A Provider Agency shall not discontinue or refuse to provide agreed upon services to a Member unless documented efforts have been made to resolve the situation that triggers such discontinuation or refusal to provide services.
+Agencies, when applicable.
+Members receiving services shall be included in developing the Person-Centered Support Plan and have the freedom to choose a willing Provider Agency.

+- H. A Provider Agency shall not condition a Member's receipt of any service on the Member's agreement to receive other services from the pProvider Agency. - I. A Provider Agency shall not discontinue or refuse to provide agreed upon services to a Member unless documented efforts have been made to resolve the situation that triggers such discontinuation or refusal to provide services.